Lost and found ∙

 At any rate, that which was lost was now found.
 After decades of darkness, Josiah became king.
 A priest found the missing scrolls of the Scriptures.
 The law of Moses had been stashed away in the temple area.

 The Scriptures were read aloud in Josiah’s presence.
 Something remarkable happened!

 First, Josiah was utterly shocked.
-Apparently, Josiah had never heard the word of God before.
+Apparently, Josiah had never heard the Word of God before.
 Can you imagine?
-His shock quickly turned to shame and remorse over the Nation’s rebellion and defiance of the Father.
+His shock quickly turned to shame and remorse over the people’s rebellion and defiance of the Father.
 His remorse became tears, tears of joyful sorrow.
-Joyful sorrow is a remarkable emotion that tender hearts often experience when the living word of God is read.
+Joyful sorrow is a remarkable emotion that tender hearts often experience when the living Word of God is read.

 Josiah humbled himself before the Lord.
-The seventh century BC Reformation of Judah began.
+In the seventh century BC, the Reformation of Judah began.